 Sam Bowman recently started as an assistant professor at New York University.
-Sam is appointed in the Department of Linguistics and the Center for Data Science and is a co-PI in the Machine Learning for Language group and the CILVR (applied machine learning) lab.
+Sam is appointed in the Department of Linguistics and the Center for Data Science and is a co-director of the Machine Learning for Language group and the CILVR applied machine learning lab.
 He completed a PhD in Linguistics in 2016 at Stanford University as a member of the Stanford Natural Language Processing Group, and during that time was a frequent research intern at Google.

-Sam's research is focused on building artificial neural network models for natural language processing problems that involve sentence understanding.
-Sam's 2016 on deep generative models for text was covered by Quartz under the baffling headline "See the creepy, romantic poetry that came out of a Google AI system."
+Sam's research focuses on building artificial neural network models for natural language processing problems that involve sentence understanding.
+Sam's 2016 work on deep generative models for text was covered by Quartz under the baffling headline "See the creepy, romantic poetry that came out of a Google AI system."